robertohuertasm/microserver/README.md

 SPA support is enabled by default, meaning that if a resource is not found traffic will always be redirected to `index.html`.

-If you want to opt-out of this behavior you just have to use the `--no-spa` flag.
+If you want to opt-out of this behavior just use the `--no-spa` flag.

-In the case you ever need the default `spa index` you can provide the `--spa-index` flag.
+In the case you ever need to change the default `spa index` you can provide the `--spa-index` flag.